PasiSalenius/LightMQTT/README.md

 # LightMQTT

 LightMQTT is a lightweight MQTT client, written in Swift.
 It's small and should be easy to understand and tune for a specific use case.
 The client requires no other dependencies in your project.
-To keep everything running smooth at high loads, there is only a minimum amount of data copying from read buffer before actual message parsing.
+To keep everything running smooth at high loads, there is only a minimum amount of data copying from read buffer before actual message parsing and all reading from InputStream is done on a dispatched background queue.

-Do note that the client offers only very basic functionality, i.e. it connects to server, subscribes to topics and receives messages, no more no less.
+Do note that the client offers quite basic functionality, i.e. it connects to server, subscribes to topics and receives messages.
+It is able to publish messages, but only using QoS 0.
 It should be able to cope with fragmentation of large MQTT messages, although this part has not been heavily tested.

 Contributions are totally welcome, feel free to use LightMQTT as you see fit.